Going Straight (TV programme)

 Going Straight is a New Zealand television reality programme by Touchdown Television that aired on TV3 in 2003.
 The show also aired on the United Kingdom cable channel Challenge.
 The programme was hosted by New Zealand actor Manu Bennett, where contestants had to continue moving in a straight line, no matter what the obstacles in the way, to compete for prize money of $NZ10,000.

 Format

 The format of the programme challenged five contestants, wearing location monitoring equipment, to get to the end of a specified "virtual lane" across a landscape by completing three separate straight-line challenges.
 Contestants were eliminated each round.
 There was a $10,000 prize for the winner.

 By 2005, the show's format had been licensed to international television channels and production companies.

 Fire stunt accident

 In 2004, an investigation was launched into the programme after a contestant suffered severe burns following a retake of a stunt.
-The programme was later penalized NZ$65,000 in district court for the incident.
+The production company was fined $65,000 in district court for the incident.
 Charges were to be put to either Touchdown Television or its Warkworth District Court representative.